A. Ethical Issues for Me

 1. Beneficence (benefits)

-- Dylan will benefit from the way the blog encourages me to scrutinise my own practice and to reflect on my relationship with him
+- Dylan will benefit from the way the blog encourages me to scrutinise my practice and reflect on my relationship with him.

-- Dylan will benefit from the knowledge and skills I develop through my contact with autistic people and carers of autistic people through this blog
+- Dylan will benefit from the knowledge and skills I develop through my contact with autistic people and carers of autistic people.

 2. Non-Malfeasance (do no harm)

-- I have identified some very personal topics which I will not write about in order to protect Dylan’s privacy
+- I have identified some personal topics which I will not write about in order to protect Dylan’s privacy.

 3. Informed Consent

-Again, this is challenging within the context of individual stories and life histories.
 It is not possible to make myself anonymous due to my professional identity and profile as a writer.
 It does not feel plausible or possible for me to give my son a pseudonym or a contraction (such as ‘D’) as my son’s name already appears in other texts (for example in my poetry).
-I have, however, anonymised some details through omission or re-naming and I have protected the identity of other members of my family and our friends.
+I have, however, anonymised some details through omission or re-naming and I have protected the identity of other members of my family and our friends as well as professional settings and individual professionals.
 I have anonymised ‘walk-on’ parts in these narratives by identifying people by their roles only.

 B. Ethical Issues for You

-Visitors to this site are very welcome to take and adapt any of the ideas or approaches described in my blog posts; one of my purposes in setting up the blog is to share and disseminate knowledge, information and ideas so I would be very happy if people found something on the site which they wanted to build into their own practice.
-However, please note that the writing on this blog is my original work and any use of my writing (poetry or prose) should be acknowledged.
-I am usually generous with my permissions so PLEASE ASK rather than simply using something.
+Visitors to this site are very welcome to take and adapt any of the ideas or approaches described in my blog posts or articles; one of my purposes in setting up the blog is to share and disseminate knowledge, information and ideas so I would be very happy if people found something on the site which they wanted to build into their own practice.
+However, please note that the writing is my original work and any use of my poetry or prose should be acknowledged.
 The poems on this site have all been published previously and can be reproduced with appropriate acknowledgement of my books (see ‘Poems’ page on this site for details).
-The blog posts can be quoted from if you wish, but please acknowledge the source.
+The blog posts and articles can be quoted from if you wish, but please acknowledge the source.
 Thank you.

-Most of the images used on this blog are from my personal collection and were taken by me or by my children.
+Most of the images used on this blog are from my personal collection and were taken by me or by my children or Dylan’s care workers.
+I have been careful not to use photographs of Dylan which include images of other autistic children or adults (unless I have appropriate permissions).
 Other images are sourced from the internet and to the best of my knowledge are copyright free.
 I have attempted to use sources responsibly and ethically at all times.
 Where the source of an image is unclear or unknown I have acknowledged this and noted my appreciation.
 Any errors will be corrected promptly.

 The statement on this page is likely to be revised and to develop in order to reflect the dynamic nature of ethical practice described here so please check back from time to time.